Skip to content

 How to use Command-Line on Git Bash and GitHub Desktop to PUSH local code to GitHub

 GitHub is a code repository and hosting platform for version control and collaboration.
-GitHub is a Microsoft platform that help development team to collaborate on different projects from anywhere in the world.
+The software GitHub is a Microsoft platform that helps the development team to collaborate on different projects from anywhere in the world.
 GitHub Desktop is an application that allows you to interact with GitHub using a Graphical User Interface (GUI) instead of using the command line.
 The git push command is used to transfer or push your commit, this is usually made on your local branch in your computer to a remote repository like GitHub or any other code repository.
-If you need to read more on deployment of codes, code repository and API request you can read these: How to clone a repository and install software from GitHub on Windows, Azure DevOps and GitHub integration for Docker and Kubernetes deployment, How to deploy your Angular App to Azure from Visual Studio Code, How to Setup SonarLint in VS Code for your App Project, How to Use Postman with the Amazon Pinpoint API, How to use Postman for your POST Request.

 Before you start this task you need to create a GitHub account here.

-Using Command line to PUSH to GitHub
+Using the Command line to PUSH to GitHub

 • First login to GitHub and create a new repository where you will push your code to in GitHub.
-Create a new repository by clicking the + sign and select New repository.
+However, Create a new repository by clicking the + sign and select New repository.

 New Repository